-- 4) From the Dynamic Index drop-down list, select a DHCP index.
-The index is used for identification in other parts of the configuration (such as IPS Policies) to represent the - 5) If the interface is used for system communications and NAT is applied, add contact addresses. - a) Enter the default contact address in one of the following ways: - In the Default field, enter the contact address. - Select Dynamic and define the translated IP address of this component. - b) If components from some locations must use a different IP address for contact, click Exceptions and define the location-specific addresses. - 6) Click OK.
+- 1) In the navigation pane on the left, select Interfaces. - Right-click a Physical Interface or a VLAN Interface and select New > IPv4 Address. - 3) Select Dynamic. - 4) From the Dynamic Index drop-down list, select a DHCP index.
+The index is used for identification in other parts of the configuration (such as IPS Policies) to represent the possibly changing IP address. - 5) If the interface is used for system communications and NAT is applied, add contact addresses. - a) Enter the default contact address in one of the following ways: - In the Default field, enter the contact address. - Select Dynamic and define the translated IP address of this component.

+- b) If components from some locations must use a different IP address for contact, click Exceptions and define the location-specific addresses. - Click OK.